Cloud Computing Explained: A Practical Guide to Cloud Services & Technology

 Finding the 'Cheapest Cloud Computing Service': A Strategic Approach

-• Monitor Data Transfer Costs: Data egress (transferring data out of the cloud) can be a significant hidden cost.
-Architect your applications to minimize unnecessary data transfer between regions or out to the internet.
-[36]
+• Watch Data Transfer Costs: Getting data out of the cloud (egress) can be a hidden expense.
+Design your applications to minimize this.

 The Critical Role of Monitoring as a Service (MaaS) in Business Solutions